cozy/create-cozy-app/packages/cozy-scripts/docs/webpack-configs.md

 A `copy-webpack-plugin` plugin usage to copy all files from the `vendors/assets/` folder to the output build folder.

+This config will also process the application icon and run [`svgo`](https://github.com/svg/svgo) to optimize it if this is a SVG file.

 ### `webpack.config.vue.js`

 A config to use the VueJS (v2+) framework.